hostjane/hostjane.github.io/_pages/what-are-boards.md

 # What are Boards?

-Like a whiteboard with instant chat, Boards are HostJane's work tool to help you organize tasks, store files, track updates and see a bird's eye view of your work progress.
+<span class="blue">Like a whiteboard with instant chat, Boards are HostJane's work tool to help you organize tasks, store files, track updates and see a bird's eye view of your work progress.</span>

 ![](/assets/Board-1.png)

-Boards are an integral part of the HostJane Workspace
+<span class="green">Boards are an integral part of the HostJane Workspace</span>

 ![](/assets/boards-close.png)